 Millennial 2020 facilitates Millennial engagement with Vision 2020, an initiative by the Northeast Indiana Regional Partnership.
 In the spring of 2012, Millennial 2020 asked 2,716 Millennials in Northeast Indiana for their thoughts on the region’s greatest assets and biggest challenges.
-The first section of information below is the top seven conclusions that came out of what Millennials said.
-The second part is the raw data, graphs, and a short explanation of responses.
-Note that all of this information was used to form the 2013 opportunities for Millennial 2020.
+The information below is the top seven conclusions that came out of what Millennials said.

 What do you like most about Northeast Indiana?